-Value in the following example shows 0 when beaconing is off and 1 if beaconing is on.
+Note: Value in the following example shows 0 when beaconing is off and 1 if beaconing is on.

-'''

-chassisX6:admin> chassisbeacon

-Value = 0
+chassis:admin> chassisbeacon Value = 0

-'''

-For details on LED location and operation, refer to Interpreting control processor blade LEDs on page 106.
+For details on LED location and operation, refer to "Interpreting control processor blade LEDs" on page 86.